The UN Assistance Mission in Afghanistan

 In December of 2001, UN-brokered negotiations led to the adoption of “The Bonn Agreement” – a framework for the future political development of Afghanistan.
 As a result of the agreement, on 28 March 2002, the UN Security Council unanimously adopted Resolution 1401, establishing the UN Assistance Mission in Afghanistan (UNAMA).
 UNAMA, a special political mission administered by the UN Department of Peacekeeping Operations, is tasked with addressing both development and humanitarian issues, as well as political affairs in Afghanistan.
 On 16 March 2015, the UN Security Council unanimously adopted Resolution 2210 (2015), which renewed the mandate of UNAMA, outlining and reiterating the mission’s objectives and areas of operation.

 This Mission’s mandate includes:

-• Monitoring and coordinating efforts to protect citizens and their human rights, especially those of women and children;
+- Monitoring and coordinating efforts to protect and enforce human rights, particularly those of women and children;

-• Advising and assisting the government with security, governance, and regional cooperation.
+- Advising and assisting the state in issues of governance and regional cooperation.